Anniston, Alabama

 ~10–15 minutes to Oxford, 25–35 to Jacksonville/JSU, ~1 hour to Birmingham, and ~1.5 hours to Atlanta via I-20.
 Amtrak’s Anniston station sits right downtown for regional trips.

-Did You Know? — Anniston Facts
+Did You Know? — Anniston Edition

 World’s Largest Office Chair